ulfschneider/markdown-it-mermaid-server/README.md

 - `workingFolder`: A temporary folder to used to transform the Mermaid diagram definitions into SVG images.
 The default name of the folder is `mermaidTmp`. **Add the folder to your `.gitignore` file, because it doesn´t require code versioning**.
 - `clearWorkingFolder`: A value of `true` will delete the working folder when initializing the plugin.
 Default is `false`.
-- `backgroundColor`: The background for the SVG diagrams.
-Default is `white`.
-- `themeCSS`: A custom Mermaid Theme-CSS to style the resulting SVG diagrams.
-By default empty.
-- `mermaidConfig`: The Mermaid [configuration JSON](https://mermaid.js.org/config/schema-docs/config.html) object.
-By default empty.
-- `puppeteerConfig`: The Puppeteer [configuration JSON](https://pptr.dev/guides/configuration) object.
-By default empty.
 - `throwOnError`: A value of `true` will throw errors that occurred during processing.
 A value of `false` will only log errors.
 Default value is `false`.
 - `verbose`: A value of `true` will activate detailed logging.
 Default is `false`.
 - `useCache`: A value of `true` will activate the internal cache, which will render every chart only once with mermaid-cli and if the same chart (definied by its chart definition) is requested again, will use a cache to to render the inline svg.
 In local development scenarios this can save a lot of time for repeated builds.
 Default is `true`.